 Awkward is a new party game from developers Snap Finger Click and features over a staggering 5,000 fiendish questions for you and your friends to answer.
 It will be available on Steam, PlayStation, Xbox One and Nintendo Switch from the 5th June.
 Snap Finger Click was founded in November 2015 by Ed Gladwin and Martijn van der Meulen who originally began working together whilst they were at Sony.
 The pairs key philosophy when creating Snap Finger Click was to pull together their experience in the gaming industry and make something of their own.
 With titles such as the amazing Buzz! in their back catalogue it is really exciting to see what this new entry in the party game genre will bring.

 Awkward is designed to be played by one to six players and offers a selection of game modes including cooperatively, teams, competitively, or solo play.
-Games are simple to set up and the rules are straight forward, answer the given questions truthfully and not let anyone else see what you have answered.
-Each game can be played by passing one controller round the room which allows the maximum amount of people to get involved, even if you don’t have a pad for everyone.
-It’s a real smart move as the game by design will be played when you have guests in need of entertaining.
+Games are simple to set up and the rules are straightforward, answer the given questions truthfully and not let anyone else see what you have answered.
+Each game can be played by passing one controller around the room which allows the maximum amount of people to get involved, even if you don’t have a pad for everyone.
+It’s a really smart move since the game by design will be played when you have guests in need of entertaining.
 I think it’s is the ideal party game for when the drinks are flowing, people become more relaxed and some of the questions instantly cause an eruption of giggles and dirty looks to fly around the room.

 In solo, players get to answer Awkward’s controversial questions whilst being fared with the rest of the world.
 It features innovative streaming technology which lets up to 500,000 concurrent viewers play along in your broadcast on Twitch, YouTube, or Mixer.
 Thanks to the unique ‘Live Show’ technology, viewers can participate in the chat, without needing a mobile companion app or having to visit a special website.
 Your viewers have to guess what you think, and compete to get their names on the top of the leaderboard!